FEP / PTFE Encapsulated O-Rings (Teflon-Encapsulated)

 Semiconductor

-Wet bench seals, chemical delivery system O-rings and wafer processing equipment
+Wet bench fittings, chemical delivery system O-rings and wafer process equipment static seals requiring HF, H₂SO₄, and H₂O₂ resistance.

 Aerospace

-Fuel system seals exposed to aggressive aromatic fuels and hydraulic fluid seals
+Static fuel system seals exposed to aggressive aromatic fuels and hydraulic fluid connections requiring the combination of fuel resistance and high temperature capability.

 Chemical Compatibility Summary